-I celebrated my birthday a couple of weeks ago and wanted to do something different, something fun and most importantly something to pump some adrenaline in my system.
-I decided on zip lining and called The Forest to book a 2 line zip tour.
-We arrived at The Forest and I was ready to zip line- or so I thought.
+I celebrated my birthday a couple of weeks ago and wanted to do something different, something fun, and most importantly something to pump some adrenaline into my system.
+I decided to go ziplining at the Forest, which boasts of having the longest zipline in Kenya.
+We arrived at The Forest and I was ready to zipline- or so I thought.

 We were greeted by cheerful employees who pointed us to the reception.
 We made our way to the incredibly beautiful eco-friendly building that houses the restaurant and the reception.

 Check out some of the photos of the restaurant and environs from The Art of Wanderlusting.

 There is a playground area right next to the restaurant and some bicycle trails.

 This was right after signing the liability waiver forms which gave me goosebumps.
 Some clauses were talking about dying and falling down on dangerous flora which almost made me chicken out.
 Did you know zip lines are referred to as death slides in some parts of the world?

 After coming to terms with the risks that we might face, we were taken for a practice run on a mini zipline which was more nerve-wracking than the actual run.
 Way to calm my nerves!
 The instructors checked and fastened each of our gears.
 They then answered all questions after demonstrating how to actually zipline.

 At this point, I was screaming my lungs out!
 Here I was, gliding over canopies, the air beneath my legs and for a split second everything stopped still, and at that moment, that brief moment, everything was perfect.
 With endless green hills, golden rays, and a clear blue sky, I forgot I was suspended mid-air for a second.

 There I was flying high enjoying the view and in what seemed like a few seconds the ride was over.
 Immediately after everyone had crossed over to the other side we were prepared to go back- this time girls first!